Halal Joints Co-Founder

-- I changed the UI of the navbar so it was more intuitive, upon clicking.
+- I changed the UI of the navbar so it was more intuitive when scrolling.
 I added an extra tab dedicated to ‘trending restaurants’ .

-2. Clearly defined group dedicated to search and cuisines helps users to categorise info easier.
+- Clearly defined group dedicated to search and cuisines helps users to categorise info easier.

-4. Stars and Price (reviews and cost) seemed to be really important in pre-survey.
+- Stars and Price (reviews and cost) seemed to be really important in pre-survey.
 Showing that info early on means quicker browsing experience.
-Having an understandable key for price indications is helpful.
-Adopted by a lot of food/holiday/hotel apps.

 - The Isolation Effect, predicts that when multiple similar objects are present, the one that differs from the rest is most likely to be remembered.
 Showing how many places have been faved or bookmarked whilst browsing, reminds users of the feature and adds a sense of agency.

 “My favourite thing about working with Anisa was her attention to detail and ability to justify design decisions she made.
 I learnt a lot about the user’s perspective through Anisa and believe Halal Joints will benefit greatly when her recommendations are implemented.”